Agricultural Field Calculators

 The rent coverage ratio is gross revenue divided by cash rent.
 A ratio of 3.0x means gross revenue is 3 times the rent — a healthy buffer.
 Ratios below 2.5x indicate rent is consuming too much of revenue.
 Agricultural lenders typically look for a coverage ratio of at least 2.5–3.0x.

-Dryland wheat ground in the Pacific Northwest rents $60–$150/acre.
+Dryland wheat ground typically rents $40–$150/acre depending on region.
 High-rainfall Palouse ground (60–80 bu/acre wheat) may rent $100–$140/acre, while lower-rainfall transitional zone ground rents $50–$80/acre depending on soil type and yield history.

 Rent cost per bushel = cash rent ÷ yield.
 At $300/acre rent and 200 bu/acre yield, rent adds $1.50/bu to your cost of production.
 At $400/acre rent and a drought year with only 150 bu/acre, rent alone is $2.67/bu — which can push total cost above market price.